llajas/homelab/docs/installation/post-installation.md

 - Dex can be updated independently.
 - Kanidm upgrades must be done sequentially between minor versions.
-- This repo is pinned to the latest supported `1.9.x` hop before any future `1.10.x` upgrade.
+- This repo is pinned to the latest supported `1.10.x` hop.
 - Before every Kanidm minor upgrade, run:

     ```sh